News & Views

 Last year, The Fairtrade Foundation commissioned Bath SDR to evaluate the impact of their work with cocoa farming cooperatives in Côte D’Ivoire.
 Fairtrade wanted an accurate portrayal of everything that was affecting farmers within these cooperatives to help inform organisational and programme decisions.
 By asking farmers about any changes in their lives, rather than focusing directly on the project, QuIP was able to frame Fairtrade’s interventions in the wider context of factors such as climate change and market forces.

 This QuIP study was a new way of working for all parties involved (Bath SDR, Fairtrade and On Our Radar) and we learned a lot through this process.
 This blog is an opportunity to share some of our reflections on the key benefits and challenges of combining these methods.
+A case study is also available here.

 Background